ngc7293/cutestation/README.md

 The GUI itself aims to be ultra-configurable with various widget you could match to different data sources, and layout to your desires.
-Think of it as a native Grafana that does not rely on a database.
+Think of it as a native Grafana that does not rely on an external database.

 Daemons (the processes pushing data to CuteStation) can also register Commands which are matched to UI controls.
 This enables you to send back commands from